 Washington DC’s homeless population is nearly double the national average due to the high cost of living.
 The city grows by thousands of residents annually, creating a great need to maintain and expand housing options for low- to moderate-income, homeless and at-risk families.

-57% of adults in families rely on public assistance as their main source of income
+67% of adults in these families rely on public assistance as their main source of income

 Housing Up helps families find stable housing and paths to success.

 1,475 childrenserved in 2021

 98% of families maintained stable housing in 2021

 Housing Up is recognized as a leading nonprofit affordable housing developer in the District of Columbia.
 Since 2010, we have developed or preserved 426 units of housing for low-income families, all of whom have incomes earn well below 60% of the area median income (AMI).
 Fifty-four of our affordable units house families with incomes below 30% of AMI.
 We are committed to building safe, vibrant communities through providing mixed-income affordable housing with resident services.